Culloden Moor, Inverness

-The chances of them succeeding were slim to non-existent as it was, the boggy ground not suited to the highland charge and on top of that they were vastly outnumbered by the government forces, and they were also exhausted after several days marching back from England were they had tried to drum up support for the battle.
+The chances of them succeeding were slim to non-existent as it was, the boggy ground not suited to the highland charge and on top of that, the government forces vastly outnumbered them, and they were also exhausted after several days marching back from England where they had tried to drum up support for the battle.

-The battle started with a flurry of artillery fire from both sides but this quickly became a one-sided affair as the government troops vastly outnumbered and outskilled the Jacobite troops.
-In just 20 mins of artillery fire the Jacobite lines were alsmost completely decimated.
-With Bonnie Prince Charlie sitting out the battle they had nobody to take charge and their hesitations ultimately proved their downfall.
+The battle started with a flurry of artillery fire from both sides, but this quickly became a one-sided affair as the government troops vastly outnumbered and out skilled the Jacobite forces.
+In just 20 mins of artillery fire, the Jacobite lines were almost completely decimated.
+With Bonnie Prince Charlie sitting out the battle, they had nobody to take charge, and their hesitations ultimately proved their downfall.

-Finally taking it upon themselves they decided to charge at the government troops.
-The troops that managed to escape the artillery fire from the goverment troops were simply cut down as soon as they hit the enemy lines.
-Again they were out thought and outclassed as the government troops used a new method of attack against the highland charge.
-Each soldier drove his sword or bayonet into the Highlander directly facing the soldier to his right, so they could pierce underneath the highlander’s sword arm.
+Finally, taking it upon themselves, they decided to charge the government troops.
+The troops that managed to escape the artillery fire from the government troops were cut down as soon as they hit the enemy lines.
+Again they were out-thought and outclassed as the government troops used a new method of attack against the highland charge.
+Each soldier drove his sword or bayonet into the Highlander, directly facing the soldier to his right so that they could pierce underneath the Highlander’s sword arm.

 The slaughter continued after the men were wounded and unable to fight, as government troops executed every man they could find, and ones that managed to get away were hunted down and slaughtered.
-Bonnie Prince Charlie had evaded the pursuing forces for 5 months throughout the Scottish Highlands, until he escaped to Italy via the Isle of Skye, never to return.
+Bonnie Prince Charlie had evaded the pursuing forces for five months throughout the Scottish Highlands until he escaped to Italy via the Isle of Skye, never to return.

 On the anniversary of the bloody Battle of Culloden Moor (16th April 1746), ghosts of soldiers fallen are said to rise again, and the cries of the wounded and clanking of steel weapons are heard.

-On many occasions similar reports have been made of a tall man with drawn features in tartan being seen roaming the area.
-When approached he is heard mumbling the word “defeated”.
-In 1936 there was a report from one woman who had lifted a tartan cloth that was covering one of the grave mounds, only to then discover the apparition of a severely wounded Highlander underneath it.
+On many occasions, similar reports have been made of a tall man with drawn features in tartan being seen roaming the area.
+When approached, he is heard mumbling the word “defeated”.
+In 1936 there was a report from one woman who had lifted a tartan cloth covering one of the grave mounds, only to discover then the apparition of a severely wounded Highlander underneath it.
 Birds are said never to sing in the area surrounding these mounded graves, perhaps too afraid of the ominous atmosphere.

 There are also numerous wells all around the area which are said to be haunted.
-St Mary’s Well in particular is supposed to be haunted by the ghosts of the dead Highlanders.
-Clootie Well also has some mystery surrounding it – it supposedly offers a cure for ailments, with brighlty coloured rags as the offering from sick people of years past.
+St Mary’s Well, in particular, is supposed to be haunted by the ghosts of the dead Highlanders.
+Clootie Well also has some mystery surrounding it – it supposedly offers a cure for ailments, with brightly coloured rags as the offering from sick people of years past.